svenko99/diagonal-blend-tool/README.md

 ### Both images need to have the same size, otherwise the script won't work!

 - I achieve this by using Firefox's tool `Take screenshot` when I right click on a website, and I click `Save visible`.
+I take a screenshot when the website is in light mode, and then another one when the website is in dark mode.

 ### Installation